-Student files are reviewed upon receipt of a FAFSA and DUSON financial aid application.
+Student files are reviewed upon receipt of a FAFSA.
 For ABSN, MSN, Nurse Anesthesia, and post-Master's DNP students, standard budgets are built based on cohort and the expected courses taken through the standard matriculation plan.
 For Certificate and post-Bachelor's DNP students, an average tuition rate is used in the initial budget and a student's MAT plan or direct correspondence from the student is used to finalize the financial aid eligibility.

-Students selected for verification are contacted regarding supplemental information needed before a financial aid award may be finalized.
+Students selected for verification are contacted regarding supplemental information needed before a financial aid offer may be finalized.

 The DUSON financial aid packaging policy is to offer graduate students loan assistance up to the required tuition and fees only, minus any scholarships or tuition benefits paid directly to the student account toward tuition, with a placeholder indicating the amount that may be borrowed for out-of-pocket expenses (such as books, housing, food, and miscellaneous expenses).
-ABSN students are offered scholarships and federal loans, if eligible, and then an "Non-Federal Loan Limit" placeholder is added to represent any unmet cost of attendance and the maximum amount that may be borrowed from a private student loan.
+ABSN students are offered scholarships and federal loans, if eligible.
 Cost of attendance is defined as tuition and fees plus a standard allocation for books and living expenses.